 You haven’t lived till you’ve tried this Southern Favorite – corn, potatoes, sausage and shrimp combined in one large pot for a delicious beach treat.
 Explore the island, swim, or relax on the sand while dinner is prepared.
 Trip leaves from Folly Beach and lasts about two and half hours.

-Charleston Carifest is a Caribbean Carnival celebration in honor of Caribbean American Heritage Month.
-It is four days of food, fun, music, and costumes submerged in education and culture.
+Celebrate Caribbean American Heritage Month with four days of food, fun, music, and costumes submerged in education and culture

 Enjoy unlimited tastings from 16 chefs while sipping one of 35 cocktails and listening to Steel drum music followed by beats from DJ Natty Heavy.
 Don’t miss the Bacardi Bat Cave, the Blue Chair Bay Dance Floor and the wildest photo booth in town featuring the Kraken monster.